 As with any living creature, all cats are not created equal.
 They have different personalities, attitudes, skills, and more.

-Let your kitty sniff the new baby, he or she may want to cuddle right then and there or they may walk away and want nothing to do with the baby.
+Let your kitty sniff the new baby; he or she may want to cuddle right then and there, or they may walk away and want nothing to do with the baby.

-Chances are that their protective instinct will kick in and they will watch you and others with the baby making sure that no one is hurting ‘their little human.’
+Chances are that their protective instinct will kick in, and they will watch you and others with the baby, making sure that no one is hurting ‘their little human.’

-Your kitty will most likely want to sleep in the baby’s room, but as mentioned before it is not advisable when they are that young.
+Safe sleeping arrangements for all, your kitty will most likely want to sleep in the baby’s room, but as mentioned before, it is not advisable when they are that young.

 But letting your kitty see the baby when you put him or her to bed at night will show your cat that all is well with their little human.

 At least they can feel like they are protecting what’s inside.
-Cats are known to be very territorial, yet very adaptable.
+Cats are known to be very territorial yet very adaptable.

 Most cats will adapt well to the changes that are happening to their human family, and protecting their human family and their territory will be their first priority.

-Do you have a new baby with a cat in the family and want to share your stories, let us know in the comments below!
+Do you have a new baby with a cat in the family and want to share your stories?
+Let us know in the comments below!